Article Translations: (Spanish)

 - you have other concerns about your child's speech

 Most schools will offer testing and appropriate therapy if stuttering lasts for 6 months or more.

 Try these steps to help your child:

 - Don't require your child to speak precisely or correctly at all times.
-Allow talking to be fun and enjoyable.
+Let talking be fun and enjoyable.

 - Use family meals as a conversation time.
 Avoid distractions such as radio or TV.